Taiwan Creative Content Fest (TCCF): An annual summit for the Creatives

 A Root

-A Root is a fusion ensemble composed of Yilan rooted musicians, their instruments are sheng, yue qin, liu qin, zhongruan, piano, cello, and percussion.
-Their music style is borderless, mixing the style of jazz, funk, alternative rock, oldies and world music as one.
+A Root is a fusion ensemble comprising Yilan-rooted musicians.
+Their instruments are sheng, yue qin, liu qin, zhongruan, piano, cello, and percussion.
+Their music style is borderless, mixing jazz, funk, alternative rock, oldies and world music as one.
+Earlier this year, A Root showcased at the Festival Internacional Cervantino in Mexico, La Pintana Theater in Chile, bringing Taiwan's multifaceted musical character to the other side of the Pacific Ocean.

 Flesh Juicer x DJ QuestionMark